Colorado-State-University-Stasevich-Lab/single-molecule-tracking-python/Development/README.md

 When redirected to a the online interface, upload the python code:
 * Download tracking code from this GitHub repository
 * Upload it into the jupyter notebook web gui
-* *optional:* Download additional input data files from this GitHub repository
+* *optional:* Download additional input data files from this GitHub repository if you wish to use them to test the code